shawnmalik1/StockEye/README.md

 # StockEye 📈👁️
-StockEye is a stock price predictor that uses machine learning to predict both short-term and long-term success of a given stock.
+StockEye is a stock price predictor that uses machine learning to predict the short-term success of a given stock.

 StockEye uses historical data from the past 10 years to train its model.